jD91mZM2/termplay/README.md

 ## Installing

 ...
 That said, it comes with a slight flaw. **For now**, you have to compile this yourself.

+If you're feeling really lazy, we do have a snap package.
+Although, snap's sandboxed nature might prevent this application from working correctly.
+`snap install termplay`

 ### Compile time requirements